 It is common for built binaries to pull in modern macOS SDK features.
-A common way to prevent this is to set the MACOS_DEPLOYMENT_TARGET environment variable during the build to the oldest version of macOS you want to support.
-The default Python distributions target macOS 10.9, so to set the same compatibility level, do something like this:
+A common way to prevent this is to set the MACOSX_DEPLOYMENT_TARGET environment variable during the build to the oldest version of macOS you want to support.

+The default Python distributions target macOS 10.9 on x86_64 and 11.0 on aarch64.